Benefits of Shipping

 (Executive Summary of Study)

-The St. Lawrence Seaway Management Corporation and the Saint Lawrence Seaway Development Corporation recognize that, as stewards of the St. Lawrence Seaway, we operate within a shared resource.
+The St. Lawrence Seaway Management Corporation and the Great Lakes St. Lawrence Seaway Development Corporation recognize that, as stewards of the St. Lawrence Seaway, we operate within a shared resource.
 Understanding and minimizing the impact of marine transportation on the environment is critical to us.
 Since we hold the key to the door of the Great Lakes, we are responsible for ensuring that our efforts set the standards in this field.

 The Great Lakes St. Lawrence Seaway Study, released in 2007, summarizes the problem succinctly and unequivocally: “The introduction of non-indigenous species into the Great Lakes basin and St. Lawrence River, particularly through ballast water from trans-oceanic ships, is one of the most pervasive and challenging environmental problems facing these waters.” (pg.
 65)